jzoricic1/SSH-Bruteforce-Detection-Lab/README.md

 |---|---|---|---|
 | 192.168.56.102 | jakov | 6 | 1 |

 This single row constitutes a confirmed compromise event.
-In a SOC workflow, this would trigger an immediate response: account lockdown, password reset, audit of all activity originating from the source IP, and a check for lateral movement.
+Based on standard SOC playbooks, this finding would warrant an immediate response: account lockdown, password reset, audit of all activity originating from the source IP, and a check for lateral movement.

 ---